idaholab/POEM/README.md

 - Bayesian optimization for optimal experimental design

-- Pareto Frontier to guides the design of experiment to be evaluated
+- Pareto Frontier to guide the design of experiment to be evaluated

 - Sparse grid stochastic collocation to accelerate experimental design